Celegast/EDDA/README.md

 - **Gold star badge** (★) above the icon marks bodies that were first discovered by the commander
 - **Green labels** highlight terraformable bodies; yellow labels are used otherwise
 - **Tooltips** appear on hover and include: body type, subtype, distance, temperature, gravity, atmosphere, bio signal count with species names, and ring details
+- **First-visit date** is shown in the modal header alongside the star class, if available
 - **Legend** at the bottom explains all icon decorations
 - **Galaxy minimap** alongside the legend shows the system's position in the galaxy with Sol, Colonia, and Beagle Point as reference points